cloneofsimo/vqgan-training/README.md

 # VAE Trainer

 The famous VAE of latent diffusion models, such as stable diffusion, FLUX, SORA, etc. How are they trained?
 This is my attempt to write distributed VAE trainer.
+It is largely based on [LDM's VAE](https://arxiv.org/abs/2112.10752)

 ## Details